TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- we still have problem with reconnection even after re-initializing the net lib
-	- even on linux

 - do something about going through walls with bilmer and elon hrl

 - check if export/import of rulesets works correctly